sindresorhus/sindresorhus.github.com/source/content/apps/ai-actions.md

 Your API key is securely stored in your keychain, not in a shortcut.

+**If you are getting a `Missing response` error, it's most likely that the OpenAI safety system prevented your prompt.
+Try something else.**

 <br>

 *You may also like my [Actions](/actions) app.*